-How Organizations Team Up with the BSA to Retire Flags
+How Organizations Have Teamed Up with the BSA to Retire Flags

 Some organizations look to the BSA for assistance in proper flag retirement.
-For example, in an effort to help collect soiled, used, or damaged U.S. flags in communities in Florida, Goodwill is partnering with the BSA to gather flags for retirement.
-The collected flags will be sent to Boy Scouts of America for proper flag retirement ceremonies.
-During these ceremonies Scouts are encouraged to reflect on our nation’s independence.
+For example, in an effort to help collect soiled, used, or damaged U.S. flags in communities in Florida, Goodwill teamed up with the BSA to gather flags for retirement.
+The collected flags were sent to Boy Scouts of America for proper flag retirement ceremonies.
+During these ceremonies Scouts were encouraged to reflect on our nation’s independence.